15 Plants That Repel Ants

 Hot peppers are one of the plants that repel ants that are suggested and have a pungent, spicy scent.

-When growing hot peppers, choosing a growth site with warm temperatures, abundant sunlight, and well-draining soil is best.
+When growing hot peppers, the best growth site is one with warm temperatures, abundant sunlight, and well-draining soil.

 Due to their poor resistance to frost, peppers are typically considered annuals.
 They also keep ants at bay while producing a harvest.